Y0Coss/docs-fork/pages/public_cloud/compute/create_and_configure_an_additional_disk_on_an_instance/guide.en-gb.md

 > [!primary]
 >
 > All volume types are also available in an encrypted version (LUKS).
 These volumes ensure data confidentiality without impacting performance.
-They are available through the OVHcloud Manager as well as via the tools presented in the next section, by specifying the type <volume_type>-luks.
+They are available through the OVHcloud Control Panel as well as via the tools presented in the next section, by specifying the type `<volume_type>-luks`.
 >

 ### Attaching a new volume